Garuda1/unixlib/README.md

     $ make re

-To test if the lib works (also recompiles it):

-    $ make test

-To recompile everything and install the library:
+To install the library:

     # make install

-The compiled lib will be accessible as `unixlib.a`.
-This can be changed in the Makefile.
-Its header, unixlib.h, is available in the root directory.
-Just link your object files to `unixlib.a` and include `unixlib.h` in your source files/headers.

 # Documentation

+To use the library, include `<unixlib.h>` in your file, and use the `-lunixlib` flag.

 Every function, structure, or global variable from the library is defined in `unixlib.h`.
 Documentation regarding a specific feature can be found in the corresponding source file.